 This section will display a breakdown of the approximate geographic location of the device that requested a guide download.
 Guidebook does not use GPS to capture the download location.
 Instead, we use the location provided by the IP address of the device.
 This location is only accurate to the nearest city or town.

-Here you’ll see which menu modules were launched out frequently.
+Here you’ll see which menu modules were launched most frequently.
 Any item pinned to the menu, such as a list item or schedule track, may display in this section.

 This section will show you the most frequently viewed sessions in your schedule.

 This section will show you which list items were most frequently viewed, across all of the custom lists present in your guide.

 This section displays a bar graph, showing which schedule sessions were most frequently added to the My Schedule module.
 A session set-up such that a user cannot add the session to their My Schedule will not display here.

 Top Items Added to To-Do List

 You will only see data in this section if your guide contains a To-Do module.
 Here you’ll see which custom list items were most frequently added to the To-Do module by users.

 The number of times banner ads were displayed to users.